ska-telescope/ska-mid-cbf-common-test-infrastructure/README.md

 3. for TDD progression write tests for service in service_name in **tests** (discovery occurs by normal pytest rules)
 4. implement source code in service_name in **src** to pass tests
 5. go to **docs/src** and perform the following:
-    - use sphinx-apidoc to generate module documentation in output dir service_name
+    - use sphinx-apidoc to generate module documentation in output dir service_name modifying the files as necessary to generate desired doc structure
-    - delete modules.rst
     - soft link to README in service_name and add with toctree to service_name.rst
     - link path to service_name.rst in new section in **docs/src/index.rst**
+6. add service to "List of Current Services" in this README